Brexit customs plan 'could cost £20bn'

 While a "functioning border" was possible by the end of the transition period it would not be, in his opinion, be "fully optimal".
 But he said no new customs infrastructure would be needed in Northern Ireland.

-Mr Thomson declined to answer when it was suggested it would be easier if the UK just remained in the customs union - a solution favoured by business but rejected by ministers.
+Mr Thompson declined to answer when it was suggested it would be easier if the UK just remained in the customs union - a solution favoured by business but rejected by ministers.

+Former Conservative cabinet minister John Redwood said the starting point for any new customs system should be existing arrangements for importing goods from outside the EU.

+"We have a perfectly good functioning trade system with the rest of the world at the moment," he said.
+"It does not cost anything like these figures."